DRL-ORA: Distributional Reinforcement Learning with Online Risk Adaption: Experiments and Applications

-\paragraph{Nano Drone Navigation} We evaluate DRL-ORA on an open-source Nano Drone navigation task \cite{liu2022adaptive}, where ART has shown superior performance compared to IQN.
+\paragraph{Nano Drone Navigation} We evaluate DRL-ORA on an open-source Nano Drone navigation task \citep{liu2022adaptive}, where ART has shown superior performance compared to IQN.
 In this partially observable environment, the drone aims to maximize its score by reaching the target while avoiding obstacles.
 It gains points for success but loses points for time and collisions, and the agent's level of risk-awareness directly influences its exploration strategy and overall performance.
 We record the complete training and testing results for ORA with the regular loss function (``Recursive ORA'' in short), ORA with the recursive loss function, ART, TOP and IQN under various fixed risk parameters.
-All training parameters, including learning rate and random seeds, are consistent with the default settings in \cite{liu2022adaptive}, see Appendix Table~4.
+All training parameters, including learning rate and random seeds, are consistent with the default settings in \citep{liu2022adaptive}, see Appendix Table~\ref{Supp:Hyper-parameters N}.

-As shown in Figure \ref{fig:NanoDrone reward}, ORA shows the best training performance and the fastest convergence among other benchmarks.
-Table \ref{tab:Testing} also presents the average testing results of each algorithm over 500 evaluation runs in environments with varying obstacle densities (i.e., the number of obstacles).
+As shown in Figure~\ref{fig:NanoDrone reward}, ORA not only shows the best training performance and fastest convergence {but also significantly outperforms both baselines ($p$ < 0.001), achieving Rank-Biserial effect sizes of 0.319 over ART and 0.309 over TOP.} Table~\ref{tab:Testing} also presents the average testing results of each algorithm over 500 evaluation runs in environments with varying obstacle densities (i.e., the number of obstacles).
 Testing is particularly important in this navigation task, as excessive exploration during training may result in lower rewards but ultimately lead to an effective policy with strong testing performance.
 The testing results show that ORA outperforms all other algorithms, especially in environments with higher uncertainty (\emph{Density 6 \& 12}).
 In contrast, in the task with lower environmental uncertainty (\emph{Density 2}), Recursive ORA slightly outperforms ORA while offering more efficient computation and requiring less storage for historical epistemic uncertainties.